apk/c-utils/README.md

 Like cat, but escape special characters, and backticks, by a backtick and the two hex digits representing the character.
-Special characters are everything but printable asccii characters, newlines, tabs, and carriage returns.
+Special characters are everything but printable ascii characters, newlines, tabs, and carriage returns.

-With `-d` it instead decodes backtick escapes bach to the original characters.
+With `-d` it instead decodes backtick escapes back to the original characters.
 Backticks not followed by two hex digits are left as they are.